Asynchronousx/Client-Server-Chat-Service/README.md

 Description:
 --------
 This simple chat application is made by using socket programming in C.
 This is a 1:1 chat multimessaging service.
+Note that, for accademical purpose, the application is made by using forks instead of pthread_create().
+So we're relying on a multiprocess application instead of a multithread one.
 The server will act as a client, waiting for a client to connect, and chatting directly to him.
 The client will wait the server response, then begin to chat with the server too.
 To exit the service, just type /EXIT and press enter.